selmalopez/data-challenges/05-ML/README.md

 You will realise that the quality of your preprocessing will affect the performance of your models, and that its importance should not be underestimated.

-We'll also show you how to enrich your dataset via feature engineering, and how to evaluate the contribution of individual features to the performance of a model as a way to get rid of "noise".
+We'll also show you how to enrich your dataset via feature engineering, and how to evaluate the contribution of individual features to the performance of a model as a way to get rid of the "noise".

 ## Performance metrics